-Pictrola first played together as a group at the Delfest Academy 2017.
+Pictrola's members first played together as a group at the Delfest Academy 2017.
 The band strives to incorporate modern themes into traditional bluegrass, bringing elements from blues, swing, jazz, and rock into unique covers and originals.
 Pictrola recently won the Watermelon Park band Competition in 2022 and will be opening the festival in 2023!

 Josh Ungar: Mandolin